Skip Navigation

 The construction site posed challenges to system installation.
 A clear day can quickly turn into a dangerous thunderstorm with flash flooding in the Rocky Mountains.
 Other hazards, like dynamite blasting, also existed.
 These conditions would pause installation until it was once again safe for technicians to work.

-The Gross Dam is located 29 miles from the nearest town.
-The remoteness of the location limited communication between field and support teams.
-The router used for communication was in a fixed location away from the installation site.
-The router's location prevented field support technicians from being next to the system when communicating.
-At times, satellite communication was necessary.
+Gross Dam lies 29 miles from the nearest town.
+This remote location limits communication between field and support teams.
+The communication router sits in a fixed location away from the installation site.
+As a result, field support technicians cannot be next to the system while communicating.
+At times, they need to rely on satellite communication.

 The Zero Zone Team

-Dallas Schumann, Field Service Technician Supervisor, assisted with installation and startup.
-He said, “We had to walk into the building with the router to use the phone, so we couldn’t talk to the engineers while we were by the system.
+Dallas Schumann, Field Service Technician Supervisor, assisted with the installation and startup.
+He mentioned, “We had to walk into the building with the router to use the phone, so we couldn’t talk to the engineers while we were by the system.
 The installation went smoothly, and we only needed to call for programming information.”
-Zero Zone products are designed with ease of installation in mind.
+Zero Zone reliability ensures that our products are designed with ease of installation in mind.
 Our team is on-site for each installation to provide a worry-free startup, even in the most unique applications.

-Due to the unpredictable nature of the construction site, Zero Zone technicians participated in a mandatory safety training course.
-The video described the hazards they would face and the safety plan for each.
-The combination of Zero Zone safety practices and on-site training resulted in an injury-free installation.
+Due to the unpredictable nature of the construction site, Zero Zone technicians participate in a mandatory safety training course.
+The video describes the hazards they face and the safety plan for each.
+The combination of Zero Zone safety practices and on-site training results in an injury-free installation.

-Although the commute was almost an hour one way, the team showed up each day ready to work.
-They remained aware of safety concerns and focused on providing a quality startup.
+Despite the commute being almost an hour one way, the team shows up each day ready to work.
+They remain aware of safety concerns and focused on providing a quality startup.
 The system installed at the Gross Reservoir Dam was finished on time and had a flawless startup.

 Zero Zone Solutions

-Zero Zone custom-engineered systems provide you with flexibility to meet your unique needs.
-The ease of installation and maintenance will ensure the system starts quickly without complications and stays running.
+Zero Zone custom-engineered systems offer flexibility to meet your unique needs.
+The ease of installation and maintenance guarantees that the system starts quickly without complications and remains operational.
+Zero Zone reliability ensures that your cooling system performs consistently, providing peace of mind and exceptional performance.

 If you are interested in a Zero Zone refrigeration system, visit our products page, or contact a sales rep today.